canonical/ubuntu-packaging-guide/libraries.rst

 packagers have to keep separate version numbers.

 Libraries are usually distributed by upstream as standalone releases.
-Sometimes they are distributed as part of a programme.
-In this case they can be included in the binary package along with the programme (this is called bundling) if you do not expect any other programmes to use the library, more often they should be split out into separate binary packages.
+Sometimes they are distributed as part of a program.
+In this case they can be included in the binary package along with the program (this is called bundling) if you do not expect any other programs to use the library, more often they should be split out into separate binary packages.

 The libraries themselves are put into a binary package named ``libfoo1`` where ``foo`` is the name of the library and ``1`` is the version from the SONAME.
-Development files from the package, such as header files, needed to compile programmes against the library are put into a package called ``libfoo-dev``.
+Development files from the package, such as header files, needed to compile programs against the library are put into a package called ``libfoo-dev``.

 An Example